Dorothy

 On this autumn day, visibility is good and small waves are rippling the Saguenay.
 We’re near Anse Saint-Étienne, aboard the Bleuvet, GREMM’s research vessel.
 Surrounding us is a herd of 25 belugas, made up of adults, calves and a newborn calf.
 The herd is divided into three groups.
 In one of them, Dorothy is swimming with three adult belugas and two youngsters, still gray.
 Also in the herd are Blanchon, Pacalou and DL1508.
 The wind picks up and blows at speeds of up to 20 km/h.
 The beautiful little waves turn into sheep, and the belugas start to dive longer.
 The time for observing the herd is over.

 On September 18, 2016, we are near Île Coquart in the Saguenay Fjord when we meet Dorothy.
-She is swimming in a herd of around sixty individuals made up of adults, young grays and two newborns.
+It is swimming in a herd of around sixty individuals made up of adults, young grays and two newborns.
 The animals make their way up the Saguenay, finally ending up in Sainte-Marguerite Bay.

 This bay appears to be a very special and important site for St. Lawrence belugas, particularly for females and calves, but its role remains poorly understood.
 It could be a feeding, resting or socialization site for the young.
 It could even be a calving ground for females like Dorothy, but this hypothesis remains to be verified.

 Dorothy is near Anse à la barque in the Saguenay fjord, just upstream from the ferries.
-Bleuvet’s team spotted her among a herd of some forty individuals.
+Bleuvet’s team spotted it among a herd of some forty individuals.
 The herd is made up of adults and several young gray individuals.
 Dorothy swims in the company of a well-known female, Blanche.
 Since 2008, they have frequently been seen together.
 The herd heads for Sainte-Marguerite Bay, often the final destination of the Saguenay female community.

 Our boat drifts towards Île Rouge, which lies in the middle of the mouth of the Saguenay Fjord.
 Dorothy swims among a herd of 25 individuals, comprising adults and calves, including 4 newborns.
 We can’t recognize the females accompanying the calves, but we do notice an old acquaintance alongside Dorothy, Géographis.
 The animals are quiet, billowing or “milling”, i.e. circling, diving and resurfacing in the same place over and over again.
 This behavior is often associated with feeding.
 The animals’ behavior soon changes, as they all swim in a synchronized straight line towards the south shore off Cacouna.